 From the 50’s classic The Reign of the Robots.
 These robots were created by the Mekon and used by him to conquer the earth (and Venus) in Dan Dare’s ten year absence from the Solar System.

 Reign of the Robots is one of my absolute all time favourite Dan Dare stories, and the Elektro/Selektrobots are a big part of that.
-They help to make the Mekon and the Treens seem even more menacing than usual.
-At certain points you honestly feel like there is no way can Dan can win against the robots.
 Here Dan isn’t just fighting lizard men, or fish men, but huge mountains of flying steel!

 I also love their designs as well.
 Their design can almost be seen as a precursor to many of the robotic monsters in Doctor Who including even the Daleks and the Cybermen themselves.